Matkatamiba/Majesty-Chatbot/README.md

 - On the left side, go to OAuth2.
 Under Default Authorization Link > AUTHORIZATION METHOD, select In-App App Authorization.

-- Under scopes, check the box for 'Bot' and then check 'Read Message History' under Bot Permissions.
+- Under scopes, check the box for 'bot' and then check 'Read Message History' under Bot Permissions.
 Go to URL Generator on the left side and check the same Bot and Read Message History.

 - Copy the Generated URL into your browser and you should be able to invite your bot to join whatever servers you have invite powers for.